MedetHasanUgurlu/Design-Patterns/src/main/java/org/medron/facadepattern/README.md

 #### Recipe
 1) Subsystem should be connected to Facade.
 2) Facade does not affect the behaviour of subsystem.
-3) Facade only use it
+3) Facade only uses it
 ***
 **_Facade_**